neilff/find-next-game/README.md

 # find-next-game

+Scrapes the True North Hockey website to find out when a provided team ID is playing next.

 ## `/api/team/:teamId [GET]`

 Responds with a JSON object containing the data for the next game and the scheduled games.